Teaching and Learning at Washington University: A Statement of Best Practices and Expectations

 - uploading course materials and sending e-mails or other notifications in a timely manner;

-- overseeing Teaching Assistants (TAs), including the training of TAs, providing definitions of grading expectations as per the University Code of Conduct, providing detailed rubrics for grading evaluations, case studies, and projects, and ensuring a faculty review in the event students contest their grade and petition for regrading, especially to ensure grading uniformity;
+- overseeing assistant to instructor (AI), including the training of AIs, providing definitions of grading expectations as per the University Code of Conduct, providing detailed rubrics for grading evaluations, case studies, and projects, and ensuring a faculty review in the event students contest their grade and petition for regrading, especially to ensure grading uniformity;

 - regular communication between two professors or more when they share in the teaching process of a one semester course, including agreement about responsibilities, assignments given to students, and due dates expected;